henridev/math-for-programming/notes/chapter-6-generalizing-to-higher-dimensions/index.md

         return "Vec{}".format(self.coords)
 ```

-The generalization I want to focus on is based on how we use the vectors, not on how they work.
+However, The generalization we want to focus on is based on how we use the vectors, not on how they work.
 This gets us to a mental model that both organizes the code well and aligns with the mathematical definition of a vector.
 For instance, we can write a generic average function that can be used on any kind of vector:

 ```python
 def average(v1,v2):